Elelanfik/LULC-Sat-DL-Segmentation/README.md

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-For any questions or inquiries, please contact fikadutsion@gmail.com.
+For any questions or inquiries, please contact fikadutsion@gmail.com or tsionhelalan@gmail.com.